ethereum/devp2p/discv5/discv5-theory.md

 has sent a packet to Relay in the last ~20 seconds hence Relay can get through Bob's NAT[^1].

-As part of a periodic recursive query to fill its kbuckets, Alice sends a [FINDNODE] request to Bob, who's ENR it received from Relay.
+As part of recursive query for peers, Alice sends a [FINDNODE] request to Bob, who's ENR it received from Relay.
 By making an outgoing request to Bob, if Alice is behind a NAT, Alice's NAT adds the filtering rule `(Alice's-LAN-ip, Alice's-LAN-port, Bob's-WAN-ip, Bob's-WAN-port, entry-lifetime)` to it's UDP session table[^2][^3].
 This means a hole now is punched for Bob in Alice's NAT for the duration of `entry-lifetime`.
 The request to Bob times out as Bob is behind a NAT.